 Fred Flintstone and Barney Rubble can't be trusted—at least when it comes to the cereal boxes they appear on.
 These Marshmallow Fruity Pebbles are packed with sugar and tons of artificial colors—Yellow 5, Yellow 6, Red 40, and Blue 1.
 Big yikes.

-And to help you navigate the store aisles even more, your ultimate restaurant and supermarket survival guide is here!
+And to help you better navigate the store aisles, your ultimate restaurant and supermarket survival guide is here!

 When you see the first ingredient is "sugar," you already know there isn't really any hope this cereal will be considered healthy.
 One serving of Honey Smacks has 18 grams of the sweet stuff.
 It's important to note that if you're often eating sugary foods, you're going to end up craving more sugar.
 This can then lead to weight gain.

 Cotton Candy for breakfast?
 Absolutely not!
 This edition of Cap'n Crunch says "artificially flavored" right on the box and is described as "overflowing with blue and pink pieces full of cotton candy flavor."
 Just skip it.